geudde/attic-chest/pages/02.season-1/04.meeting-04/05.ghost/docs.md

 Nor all their quirking arts could gain,
 &emsp;Another syllable or word! —

-But now at last this Ghost is laid!
+But now at last this ghost is laid!
-&emsp;Without or Priest, or sage confessor, —
+&emsp;Without or priest, or sage confessor, —
 Thanks to the *Institution’s* aid
 &emsp;Who sent their learned *sound* Professor!

 He watched the rattling wonder slowly,
 &emsp;He bid the folks their terrors hush;
-Then swore by all that Saints deem holy
+Then swore by all that saints deem holy
-&emsp;The Noise was made by wooden Brush!
+&emsp;The noise was made by wooden brush!

 And to confirm his affirmation,
 &emsp;And shame all rude incred’lous airs,
 He told them that the ghostly station
 &emsp;Lay underneath the kitchen stairs!

-And true as Fate on bursting in
+And true as fate on bursting in
 &emsp;To where the spirit lay *perdue*
 They found the secret of the din,
-&emsp;Molly the Housemaid met their view!
+&emsp;Molly the housemaid met their view!

-There hid, the Jade had play’d the Ghost,
+There hid, the jade had play’d the ghost,
 &emsp;With jack-weight, Brushes, bells and stones;
 Or when the *plaintives* pleased her most
 &emsp;Assail’d their ears with sighs & groans!

-This closed the Scene — refuse who can
+This closed the scene — refuse who can
 &emsp;A triffling tribute of applause
 To hear who pos’d a cunning man
-&emsp;And eke the cunning Men of Laws.
+&emsp;And eke the cunning men of laws.

-And now a moral to the Tale;
+And now a moral to the tale;
-&emsp;And then concludes our harmless Labour
+&emsp;And then concludes our harmless labour
 *Look well at home, ere you assail*
-&emsp;*With Fool-born Fears* your next door Neighbour!
+&emsp;*With fool-born fears* your next door neighbour!

 Puck

-[^1]: The Ghost of Mr. Gardner appear’d without a Head.
+[^1]: The ghost of Mr. Gardner appear’d without a head.
-[^2]: The place in which the Taylors throw their remnants.
+[^2]: The place in which the tailors throw their remnants.